taataa/tapspace/docs/api.md

 ## taaspace.SpaceRectangle(transformer)

-Upgrade a Transformer to a SpaceRectangle.
+Upgrade a SpaceTransformer to a SpaceRectangle.

 Emit: `resized`